St. Petersburg Redraws 21 Zones and Boosts Performance for Code Enforcement Team

 “They can examine the data over any period of time, such as a month or just last week, and they can do that themselves, without having anyone run a report.”

 Revising zone boundaries and reallocating staff time facilitated a more even distribution of resources.
 “Analyzing the data ensured that there was equity in the workload,” notes Corbett.
 With the special investigators freed up during the winter months, they are available to look into new things and take on additional responsibilities with no budget impact.
 The analyst, too, has been freed up to dig deeper into process improvement rather than spending time running reports.

 Citizens Benefit, Too

 Citizens are also beneficiaries of this type of data use and accessibility.
-Residents often want to know what the biggest issues are in their own neighborhoods, and external reporting functionality enables them to zoom in on individual neighborhoods to see which cases are most prevalent as well as how those cases are started, by citizen complaint or department initiation.
+Residents often want to know what the biggest issues in their own neighborhoods are, and external reporting functionality enables them to zoom in on individual neighborhoods to see which cases are most prevalent as well as how those cases are started, by citizen complaint or department initiation.

 “Residents can do all of this without calling us for assistance,” says Corbett.
 “It is a great service in particular for neighborhood associations, which use the information in their meetings.”

 “Any time we can automate our processes or make our information more easily accessible, we will continue do that and, in turn, continue to use the data to become more efficient.”